Spengian/churn---prediction/README.md

 **Recall as the primary metric:** In a churn problem, the cost of missing a customer who would actually leave is higher than the cost of an unnecessary retention offer — so the model was optimized for recall on the churn class, with a conscious trade-off in precision.

-**Loading the model from a Registry, not a static file:** The API loads the model directly from the MLflow Model Registry (`models:/model_scale_pos_5/1`) at startup.
-Switching the production model is done from the DagsHub UI, with no code change or new deployment required.
+**Automated model promotion, no manual switching:** The API loads the model via a `@champion` MLflow alias, refreshed live every few minutes by a background scheduler.
+Promotion is fully automated by the `champion_vs_challenger` Airflow task — no manual DagsHub UI interaction or redeploy is needed to switch production models.

 **SHAP for local explainability:** Each prediction returns the top 2 features that most influenced the result, using SHAP TreeExplainer.
 This gives actionable insight — e.g. "this customer is predicted to churn mainly due to Month-to-month contract and high monthly charges".